-For expediency, Board meetings are also supplemented by circulated resolutions complete with Board papers.
+For expediency, Board Meetings are also supplemented by circulated resolutions complete with Board papers.
 Directors are free to seek clarifications and explanations from Management on the Board papers.

-To facilitate the convening of urgent ad-hoc Board meetings, the Articles of Association of the Company also provides for meetings to be convened via teleconferencing and videoconferencing.
+To facilitate the convening of urgent ad-hoc Board Meetings, the Articles of Association of the Company also provide for Meetings to be convened via teleconferencing and videoconferencing.